Fela Kuti: Music

 Kuti's musical style is called Afrobeat.
 It is a style he largely created, and is a complex fusion of jazz, funk, highlife, and traditional Nigerian and African chants and rhythms.
 It contains elements of Afro-Cuban music, psychedelic soul and has similarities to James Brown's music.
 Afrobeat also borrows heavily from the native "tinker pan".

 Tony Allen, Kuti's drummer of over ten years, was instrumental in the creation of Afrobeat.
 Tony Allen's drumming notably makes sparing use of 2 & 4 backbeat style playing, instead opting for outlining the time in shuffling hard-bop fashion.
-Allen would usually play tightly swung, aggresive triplet patterns on his hi-hat.
+Allen would usually play tightly swung, aggressive triplet patterns on his hi-hat.
 On his snare drum, he would often play patterns that implied the clave feeling underlying the whole piece, but not explicitly stating it.
 This contrasts with modern pop music from Nigeria, where snare patterns often simply play the five-stroke clave.
 Though he often maintained a strong downbeat, usually with a double kick-drum hit on the 1, he would sometimes play the snare on the 1 and displacing the first kick drum hit to an off-beat or to the 2, in a manner not dissimilar to conventional reggae drumming.
 After his departure from Afrika 70, Allen became a star in his own right, had a critically acclaimed solo career, collaborated with artists from diverse genres all over the globe and has been widely recognised for the innovation and technicality of his style.
-Tony Allen passed away on the 30th of April, 2020.
+Tony Allen died on the 30th of April, 2020.